0xPolygonID/docs/docs/verifier/v3-circuit.md

 ...
 ```

 4. For onchain circuit now it is possible to disable default authentication.
-Ethereum-based identities can generate zero-knowledge proofs without having the bjj keys, and verification will be successful.
+Ethereum-based identities can generate zero-knowledge proofs without having the BJJ keys, and verification will be successful.
-   In this scenario user id myst be derived from the sender address.
-Bellow is an example of V3 circuit.
+   In this scenario user id must be derived from the sender address.
+Below is an example of a V3 circuit.

 ```js